SpotlightKid/ardour2fxp/README.rst

 Overview
 ========

-The Open Source DAW Ardour_ saves user presets for VST plugins as XML documents in the directory ``~/.config/ardour5/presets``, with file names like ``vst-1094861636``, where ``1094861636`` is the VST plugin indentifier as an integer.
+The Open Source DAW Ardour_ saves user presets for VST2 plugins as XML documents in the directory ``~/.config/ardour5/presets``, with file names like ``vst-1094861636``, where ``1094861636`` is the VST2 plugin indentifier as an integer.
 Unfortunately, most proprietary DAWs expect presets for VST2 plugins as FXP files (extension ``.fxp``) or banks of presets as FXB files (extension ``.fxb``).
 This makes it very hard to share presets for VST2 plugins between users of Ardour and those propietary DAWs.

-The ``ardour2fxp`` script converts Ardour VST preset XML files to FXP preset files, so the presets can be imported when using the plug-in in another DAW.
+The ``ardour2fxp`` script converts Ardour VST2 preset XML files to FXP preset files, so the presets can be imported when using the plug-in in another DAW.

-The ``fxp2ardour`` script converts FXP preset files to Ardour VST preset XML files.
+The ``fxp2ardour`` script converts FXP preset files to Ardour VST2 preset XML files.
 FXB preset bank files are currently not supported.